How Geo Blocking Protects Digital Property

 What Is It Used For?

 There are a lot of different uses for geo-blocking.
 It’s important for applying tax codes to online purchases (different areas have different tax laws).
 Other potential restrictions include things like gambling, which is legal in some states or areas but illegal in others.
-For businesses with time and location-sensitive quotes for prices of goods, geo-blocking ensures they won’t be shorted.
+For businesses with time and location-sensitive quotes for prices of goods, it ensures they won’t be shorted.

 For a company, geo-blocking restricts certain content to areas that aren’t the target market.
 It also prevents content that could potentially harm the outlook of the product or service.
 This keeps companies in control of their releases online which would otherwise be open to everyone no matter the location.
 In a way, it’s a restrictive tool that potentially helps with the sharing and spreading of content.

 How It Protects Licensed Content

 The most important function of geo-blocking technology for businesses is the ability to protect licensed and copyrighted content.
 Digital protection of copyrighted material is getting more and more difficult for companies to control and geo-blocking offers a viable solution to the issue.
 One reason it’s so important to efficiently use the most powerful technology is that it needs to restrict those who try to circumvent it.
 It’s one thing for the tool implemented to restrict the willing.
 It’s a whole different issue to block those willing to attempt to overcome the restriction.

 Geo-blocking is something a lot of companies should consider in the constant attempt to secure and maintain digital assets.
 Along with digital rights management, geo-blocking is a strong method to restrict access to and keep control of intellectual property.